Free Random Projection for In-Context Reinforcement Learning: Notations

 \section{Notations}

-In this section, we summarize the notations commonly used throughout this paper. \cref{tab:notations-fra} provides a list of mathematical notations.
+In this section, we summarize the notations commonly used throughout this paper. \cref{tab:notations-math,tab:notations-fra} provide lists of mathematical notations.
 In this study, we fix a probability space $(\Omega, \mathbb{P})$, denoting expectation as $\E$ and variance as $\mathrm{Var}$.
-Lower correlation refers to the covariance between two random variables, while higher correlation denotes joint moments of order two or more among multiple random variables.
+In this paper, pairwise statistics refer to second-order quantities between two random variables, while higher-order joint statistics refer to moments involving multiple variables beyond the pairwise level.

-Next, we summarize notations related with groups.
-Here, a group is a set $G$ equipped with $(\cdot, e)$ where $G$ is a set, $\cdot$ is a binary operation on $G$, and $e$ is the identity element in $G$.
+Next, we summarize notations related to groups.
+Here, a group is a set $G$ equipped with $(\cdot, e)$, where $\cdot$ is a binary operation on $G$ and $e$ is the identity element in $G$.
 A group must satisfy the following four properties: closure, associativity, identity, and invertibility.
 Let $G$ and $H$ be groups.
 A \emph{homomorphism} $\varphi \colon G \to H$ is a mapping such that for all $g_1, g_2 \in G$, $\varphi(g_1 g_2) = \varphi(g_1)\varphi(g_2).$ A homomorphism is called an \emph{isomorphism} if it is bijective.
 In that case, the groups $G$ and $H$ are said to be \emph{isomorphic}.
-Then the reprensentation of a group is defined as follows. \begin{definition}[Representation and Action] Let $G$ be a group and $S$ be a set.
+Then the representation of a group is defined as follows. \begin{definition}[Representation and Action] Let $G$ be a group and $X$ be a set.
 Suppose we have a group homomorphism $\lambda \colon G \to \mathrm{Aut}(X)$, where $\mathrm{Aut}(X)$ is the group of all bijections from $X$ to $X$.
-We call the $\lambda$ a \emph{representation} of $G$ on $X$.
+We call $\lambda$ a \emph{representation} of $G$ on $X$.
 In this setting, we say that $G$ \emph{acts} on $X$ via $\lambda$, and write $G \curvearrowright X$. \end{definition}